Who We Are

 Emily Tripp

 Emily is the Director of Airwars.
-Since 2021 she worked as our Research Manager, and took up the leadership of the organisation in June 2022.
+Since 2021 she worked as our Research Manager, and took over the leadership of the organisation in June 2022 from founder and former director Chris Woods.
 Her previous experience includes working in humanitarian aid delivery in the Middle East, with a focus on carrying out research and managing assessment teams in Syria and Libya to help inform humanitarian responses.

 Joe Dyke

 Joe leads our Investigations and Accountability Unit.
-Previously AFP’s chief correspondent for the Palestinian Territories, Joe has a decade of experience living and working in the Middle East.
-His role is to carry out in-depth investigations into conflict-related civilian harm.
+Joe has a decade of experience living and working in the Middle East, including as Chief Correspondent for the Palestinian Territories for AFP.
+His role is to carry out in-depth investigations and lead major media partnerships across a variety of conflict-related topics.

 Clarie Alspektor